Conductivity Standard 20 µS

 - Amperometric: this is the original probe used to measure conductivity.
 It basically has two electrodes separated from each other, and the specific spacing between them allows for the measurement of various conductivities.
 This method applies a known voltage to the electrodes and measures the resulting current.
 From these results, it’s possible to measure the resistance and subsequently conductivity.
 The higher the current, the greater the conductivity.
 As salt deposits start to appear around the electrodes, it may alter the results.
 This is a good device to measure medium to low values, but for extremely low conductivity samples, more accurate equipment is needed.

 - Inductive or Toroidal: a third method involves an inductive probe, commonly used in industrial settings.
-A donut-shaped probe receives a high frequency voltage, generating a strong magnetic field.
+A doughnut-shaped probe receives a high-frequency voltage, generating a strong magnetic field.
 As the solution passes through the probe, it induces a current and this signal is converted to conductivity.

 At ReAgent, we offer a wide range of products, from pharmaceuticals and petrochemicals, to test kits and buffer solutions.
 We also offer bespoke products to cover your needs.
 Simply contact us and a member of staff will be glad to assist you.
 We also offer free technical advice about all our products.